abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         :alt: alternate text

     Now, we have a failure as there is no possibility to place a third queen in the third column: there simply can not be a solution with this configuration.
-It has to backtrack!
+The solver has to backtrack!

     ..  raw:: html